acdlite/react-fiber-architecture/README.md

   <dd>The algorithm React uses to diff one tree with another to determine which parts need to be changed.</dd>

   <dt>update</dt>
   <dd>A change in the data used to render a React app.
-Usually the result of `setState`.
+Usually the result of <code>setState</code>.
 Eventually results in a re-render.</dd>
 </dl>

 The central idea of React's API is to think of updates as if they cause the entire app to re-render.
 This allows the developer to reason declaratively, rather than worry about how to efficiently transition the app from any particular state to another (A to B, B to C, C to A, and so on).